 “Got it, Dad,” Jason replied.
 He looked at Jen and whispered, “But I’m still going to do my own evaluation,” loud enough that Tom could also hear him.
 Jason grinned and winked at Tom.

-It was almost seven by the time they finished eating.
+It was almost quarter to seven by the time they finished eating.
 The game was scheduled to start at seven thirty, so Mr. Phillips stood up.

 “Okay, we need to leave so we can get to Valley College early enough to get a good parking space so we don’t have to walk a half mile.
 We also want to avoid a long line to get into the gym and get our seats.”

 The drive to Valley College took about fifteen minutes and Jason and Tom chatted during the entire time, which irritated Jen.
 Tom was her boyfriend, and he should be talking to her, not to Jason.

 “It’s too bad that Thea didn’t come with us to the game.
 She has this idea about changing the rules of basketball to make it faster and, she says, more exciting.”

 “Jen told me about it.
 I asked my dad if Thea could talk to him, and he said Monday after school would be best.
 The team doesn’t have practice on Mondays so he won’t be tied up with that.”

 “Thea’s boyfriend is Darryl Lin.
 His brother is Doug Lin.
 He plays guard and forward on the basketball team.”